lyft/flinkk8soperator/docs/crd.md

   * **tearDownVersionHash** `type:string`
     Used **only** with the BlueGreen deployment mode.
 This is set typically once a FlinkApplication successfully transitions to the `DualRunning` phase.
     Once set, the application version corresponding to the hash is torn down.
 On successful teardown, the FlinkApplication transitions to a `Running` phase.

-  * **betaFeaturesEnabled** `type:boolean`
-    This is a feature flag to control beta features ON/OFF.
-Below is list of beta features:
-    1. Monitor Flink job vertex state instead of Flink job overview state.
-Currently, flink operator will mark the deployment as a success if the Flink job overview state is `RUNNING`.
-With this beta feature, flink operator will monitor job vertex level states and will only mark the deployment as a success if flink job state AND all vertices state are `RUNNING.`